aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 ## Part 5: What the deliverables actually look like

-Here's what you should expect at the end of a production AI threat modeling engagement, regardless of who runs it:
+Here's what you should expect at the end of a production AI threat modeling engagement, regardless of who runs it.

-### 1. Executive summary (1 page)
+### Executive summary (1 page)

-A non-technical summary covering: number of findings by severity, the top 3–5 risks the executive needs to know about, the recommendation (GO / GO WITH CONDITIONS / NO-GO), and the resource requirement for remediation.
+A non-technical summary covering: number of findings by severity, the top 3-5 risks the executive needs to know about, the recommendation (GO / GO WITH CONDITIONS / NO-GO), and the resource requirement for remediation.
 This is the only document most executives read.
 Make it count.

-### 2. Asset inventory (5–20 pages)
+### Asset inventory (5-20 pages)

 The MAESTRO 7-layer decomposition of the system.
 Every model, every dataset, every tool, every credential, every dependency.
 This is the foundation document that everything else references.

-### 3. Threat register (10–50 pages)
+### Threat register (10-50 pages)

 The complete list of identified threats, each containing:
 - Threat ID (e.g., T-2026-042)